Back to Blog

 Share this guide

-Scale DM outreach safely.
+Scale DM outreach with measurable controls.

 ShadowPhone automates personalized DM campaigns with built-in spin syntax and rate limiting.